sporto/elm-tutorial/fetching_resources/showing_errors_2.md

             ( model.players, fx )
 ```

 `Signal.send` creates a task that when run send a message to an address.
-So here we are asking to send the `errorMessage` to the `showErrorAddress` address.
+We are asking to send the `errorMessage` to the `showErrorAddress` address.

 We need to return an effect, not a task, so we convert this task to an effect by using `|> Effect.task`.
-And the effect needs to be of type Players Action.
-So we map it to a new action `TaskDone`.
+And the effect needs to be of type Players Action, so we map it to a new action `TaskDone`.

 ### Players Actions